 Students who pursue this degree have a strong interest in analyzing and processing information, forecasting scenarios and drawing conclusions using analytic software and methods.

-Career Outlook: Biostaticians study a blend of applied statistics and biology in order to forecast and analyze clinical trains and research health-related data.
+Career Outlook: Biostatisticians study a blend of applied statistics and biology in order to forecast and analyze clinical trains and research health-related data.
 In any of these career fields, a professional's research may focus on analyzing the effectiveness of a new drug, risk factors for different illnesses, planning healthcare interventions, explaining biological phenomena and much more.
-The U.S. Bureau of Labor Statistics predicts the need for statisticians to grow 34% between 2014-2024, faster than other occupations.
+The U.S. Bureau of Labor Statistics predicts the need for statisticians to grow 35.4% by 2030, much faster than the average of all occupations.